Polio: Advice for travellers

-- Iran has been removed from the list of countries experiencing an outbreak of polio.
+- Côte d'Ivoire has been added to the list of countries currently experiencing an outbreak of polio.

 Original publication date: March 07, 2018